WordPress/gutenberg/docs/contributors/triage.md

-### Get involved in triage

-To keep the repository healthy, it needs to be triaged regularly.
-Triage is the practice of reviewing existing issues and pull requests to make sure they’re relevant, actionable, and have all the information they need.
-Anyone can help triage, although you’ll need to be a member of the triage team for the Gutenberg repository to modify an issue’s labels or edit its title.
+The Gutenberg repository needs to be triaged regularly to keep it healthy.
+Triage is the practice of reviewing existing [issues](https://github.com/WordPress/gutenberg/issues) and [pull requests](https://github.com/WordPress/gutenberg/pulls) to ensure they're relevant, actionable, and have all the information they need.
+Anyone can help triage, although you will need to be a member of the Triage Team to edit the title of an issue or modify its labels.

-### Join the triage team
+## Joining the triage team

-The triage team is an open group of people with a particular role of making sure triage is done consistently across the Gutenberg repo.
-There are various types of triage which happen:
+The [Triage Team](https://github.com/orgs/WordPress/teams/gutenberg-triage-team/members) is an open group of contributors that ensure triage is done consistently across the Gutenberg repository.
+Various types of triage happen:

--   Regular self triage sessions done by members on their own time.
+-   Regular self-triage sessions done by members on their own time.
--   Organised triage sessions done as a group at a set time.
-You can [review the meetings page](https://make.wordpress.org/meetings/) to find these triage sessions and appropriate slack channels.
+-   Organised triage sessions are done as a group at a set time.
+You can [review the meetings page](https://make.wordpress.org/meetings/) to find these triage sessions and the appropriate Slack channels.
--   Focused triage sessions on a specific board, label or feature.
+-   Focused triage sessions on a specific project board, label, or feature.

-These are the expectations of being a triage team member:
+Team members are expected to:

--   You are expected to do some triage even if it is self triage at least once a week.
+-   Do some triage at least once a week, even if it's just self-triage.
--   As you can, try to join organized triage sessions.
+-   Try to join organized triage sessions when you can.

--   If you join the triage team to focus on a specific label or board, the expectation is that your focus will be there.
-Please make this known to fellow triage team members.
+If you joined the Triage Team to focus on a specific project board, label, or feature, the expectation is that your focus will be there.
+Please make this known to fellow team members.

-If you would like to join this team, simply ask in #core-editor [Slack](https://make.wordpress.org/chat/) at any time.
+<div class="callout callout-tip">If you want to join the Triage Team, ask anytime in the <a href="https://wordpress.slack.com/archives/C02QB2JS7">#core-editor</a> Slack channel.</div>

-### Getting started
+## Getting started with triage

 To start simply choose from one of these filtered lists below.
 Note: You can find most of these filters by selecting the “Sort” option from the [overall Issues page](https://github.com/wordpress/gutenberg/issues).